 For more tips on writing the best work experience section for a fantastic software engineer like you, check out our detailed resume guide.

-A new era has begun years ago, when a new digitized version of candidate screening through a digital search for specific keywords will easily make your wonderful resume overlooked if it does not contain those keywords the employer is looking for.
+A new era began years ago, when a new digitized version of candidate screening through a digital search for specific keywords will easily make your wonderful resume overlooked if it does not contain those keywords the employer is looking for.

 Don’t worry, though, we know all the secrets and we are ready to share them with you.
 First, list the master list of every single skill you have, obviously related to your experience as a software engineer!
 Please take your time on this personal brainstorming and make sure you include soft skills, hard skills, any professional skill at all.